alexivkin/toboot/openocd/README.md

 It is not necessary to solder anything to your `tomu` in order to flash it.
 If you have a steady hand you can just hold the wires in place for the couple of seconds it takes to flash a board.
 I super-glued some breadboard wires together to ensure the spacing is constant.
-You can loop openocd invocations by adding `watch` in front of your flashing command. e.g. `watch openocd -f ...`
+You could also use the 4x1 row of standard spacing 2.54mm straight pins.
+You can use the following bash one-liner, to run openocd in a loop.
+It will wait for the openocd to see tomu, will flash it and terminate the loop, to avoid double-flashing.

+`while true; do sleep 1; sudo openocd -f raspberrypi-native.cfg -f tomu-flash.conf && break; done`

 The pins used by the configuration files for the Raspberry Pi in this directory for two-wire debugging are pins `24` and `25` for `swdio` and `swclk`